Oyo Oyo State, Nigeria Travel Guide

 Look for Pounded Yam at local eateries; Jollof Rice widely available.

-Several local eateries, often called "bukas," provide a variety of Nigerian dishes in a setting more formal than street food stalls.
+Several local eateries, often called "bukas," provide a variety of Nigerian dishes in a setting more official than street food stalls.
 Expect good quality, freshly prepared local cuisine.

 Bukas and street food stalls throughout the town, especially in and around Akesan Market, serve traditional Nigerian food and snacks at very affordable prices.
 Akesan Market serves as the main market for fresh ingredients and cooked food.

 Finding strictly vegetarian or vegan options can be challenging.
 Many soups and stews contain meat or fish broth.
-Clear communication with vendors or restaurant staff is important.
+Clear communication with vendors or restaurant the employees are important.

 Many traditional 'swallows' are naturally gluten-free.
 Guaranteeing allergen-free preparation in local eateries has difficulty.
 Clear communication about dietary restrictions remains important.